10 Remote Work Statistics That You Should Know About

-We’ve gathered together some of the most interesting facts and statistics, helping you to see what the current remote work landscape is like and some of its key traits.
+We’ve put together some of the most interesting remote work statistics, so you can see what the current remote work landscape is like and learn from it.

 With the upcoming Remote Future Summit 2019 we thought about sharing with you this most important statistics about remote work.
 With continuously improving technology and ever-changing working culture, remote work is becoming increasingly common in companies around the globe.
 More people are realizing and experiencing the benefits that flexible working arrangements have to offer.
 We’ve gathered together some of the most interesting facts and statistics, helping you to see what the current remote work landscape is like and some of its key traits.